 with $w_{i}$ denoting the consumer's willingness to pay and $\ell _{i}$ denoting the consumer's ideal location or product characteristic.
 Both the willingness to pay $w\in \mathbb{R}^{N}$ and the locations $\ell \in \mathbb{ R}^{N}$ of different consumers are potentially correlated.
 The producer has a constant marginal cost of quantity provision that we normalize to zero and can freely set the product's characteristic.
 Therefore, the case of a common location $\ell _{i}\equiv \ell $ for all consumers yields the baseline model of price discrimination.

 We examine the data intermediary's optimal data inflow policy, which allows for separate aggregation policies for willingness to pay and location information.
 We impose the following assumptions:\ (i) the gains from trade under no information sharing are sufficiently large; (ii) the consumers' fundamentals have a joint Gaussian distribution; and (iii) consumer $i$ perfectly observes $\left( w_{i},\ell _{i}\right) $.
 The extension to noisy Gaussian signals is immediate.
-We then obtain another generalization of Theorem \ref{si}.
+We then obtain another application of Proposition \ref{ga}.

-\begin{proposition}[Optimal Aggregation by a Recommender System] \qquad The intermediary's optimal policy collects aggregate data on the vertical component $w_{i}$ and individual data on the horizontal component $\ell _{i}$ . \end{proposition}
+\begin{proposition}[Optimal Aggregation by a Recommender System] \qquad The intermediary's optimal policy collects anonymized data on the vertical component $w_{i}$ and complete data on the horizontal component $\ell _{i}$. \end{proposition}

 Therefore, the recommender system enables the producer to offer targeted product characteristics that match $k_{i}$ to $\ell _{i}$ as closely as possible.
 However, the system does not allow for personalized pricing.
 The logic is once again given by the intermediary's sources of profits, i.e., the contribution to social welfare $\Delta W$ and the data externality $DE$.
-Since the data externalities do not depend on the level of aggregation, the intermediary chooses to aggregate the vertical dimension of consumer data, thereby reducing the total surplus if transmitted to the producer.
-Conversely, because the distance $\left( k_{i}-\ell _{i}\right) ^{2}$\ shifts the consumer's demand function down, the intermediary allows for the personalization of product characteristics.
+Because the data externalities do not depend on the level of data anonymization, the intermediary chooses to aggregate the vertical dimension of consumer data, thereby reducing the total surplus if transmitted to the producer.
+Conversely, because the distance between a consumer's ideal product and the firm's offer $\left( k_{i}-\ell _{i}\right) ^{2}$\ shifts the consumer's demand function down, the intermediary allows for the personalization of product characteristics.